axelpale/yamdog/API.md

 - config
   - object with properties
     - entry
-      - string, an absolute directory path.
+      - string, an absolute directory or file path.
 The location of the module to document.
     - output
       - string, an absolute path to the target file to generate.
 For example '/home/xeli/projects/yadog/API.md'.
     - name